Classroom Programs for

-- We can accommodate 1-3 programs or classes per date.
+- We can accommodate 1-3 of the same program per date.

-- Due to program materials, the program needs to be set-up in one location on the school campus, where students are walked to the program location from their home room.
-This location could be in one classroom, an auditorium, library, or an area outside.
-All outside or one station inside and one outside are both good options.
+- Due to program materials and set-up, the program needs to be set-up in one location on the school campus, where students are walked to the program location from their home room.
+This could be in one classroom location, the auditorium, library, or an outside field/area.
+All outside or one station inside and one outside are good options.

 - A 15 minute re-set time is required between programs.

 - Maximum number of students per program is one class size (approx. 35 students).

 - Minimum number of students per program is 10.

 Payments are due two weeks before the first scheduled program date, unless another time frame is required by your school.
 Please inform/request from us if the latter.

 Yolo Basin Foundation

 Note: Schools or organizations more than 25 miles away from the YBF office will be charged a travel fee of $.60 per mile for each additional mile (round-trip).